Skövde: Commerce, retail and trade

 Skövde is a shopping town with a large selection.
 The city centre is Skaraborg's largest shopping centre with over 40 shops and restaurants.
 It is located directly adjacent to Hertig Johans Torg and Sandtorget ('Sand Square') and has its own car park.
 In the centre are several major brands and a variety of smaller shops.
-In October 2008, the newly renovated shopping mall Vasaporten was finished (formerly Göfab Huset) with a dozen shops, a new entrance to Willys grocery store and 500 parking spaces in the adjoining car park.
+In October 2008, the newly renovated shopping mall Vasaporten was finished (formerly Göfab Huset) with a dozen shops and 500 parking spaces in the adjoining car park.

 Norrmalm's commerce precinct contains about twenty shops along Gustavus Adolphusgatan.
-Here lies a big, new shopping centre, Elins Esplanad (formerly Maxi-house), with 30 shops, an Ica Maxi Supermarket and a restaurant and cafe.
+Here lies a big, new shopping centre, Elins Esplanad (formerly Maxi-house), with 30 shops, a supermarket, and a restaurant and cafe.
 There are thousands of free parking spaces including 200 in the garage.
-Elin's Esplanade was opened on 28 November 2008.

 Stallsikens commerce precinct is an entirely new bulk retail area built for big new stores to open in Skövde.
-Tenants include auto parts store Biltema, garden store Plantagen, furniture retailer Mio, discount retailer Ö&B, furniture and home decor store Chili, home and leisure department store Rusta and electronics store Media Markt.
 The inauguration took place in stages, starting in the spring of 2008.

 Skövde has three trading areas: The centre, Norrmalm and Stallsiken, which are all within easy reach of the city.
 In addition, there are more specific traders in several other areas of Skövde: Aspelund, Hasslum, Mariesjö, Hallenbergrondellen ('Hallenberg'ss roundabout'), Karstorpsrondellen ('Karstorp's roundabout') and Billingesluttningen ('The Billinge Hillside').